 Next, you would want to check how competitive the keyword is.
 How to do it?
 Simply go to Ahrefs’ Keyword Difficulty Checker.

-It’s a helpful tool that helps you see how hard it would be to rank for a certain search term.
+It’s a helpful tool that shows you how hard it would be to rank for a certain search term.
 The best part?
 You can use it for free.

 First, you need to enter your keyword into the search field.
 Then, click “Check keywords.”
 Here’s what you’ll see once you hit the button: